itayG98/Zoo-Blog/README.md

  1. Home - displaying the two most commented animals
  2. Manager - Handling the CRUD operation on the animals data
  3. Catalog - view the animals in the blog and can sort them by category
  4. Animel Data - Explore the animals details and allow the user to leave a comment.
+The comment posting uses Fetch api in order to prevent the page to relload each time the user post a comment.

  <p align="center" >Hello world comment</p>
 <p align="center">